Skip to content Skip to footer

 }

-Self-describing and self-contained (Attached RO-Crates)
+Self-describing and self-contained

-RO-Crates SHOULD be self-describing and self-contained.
+Attached RO-Crates Packages SHOULD be self-describing and self-contained.

-At the basic level, an Attached RO-Crate is a collection of files and resources represented as a Schema.org Dataset, that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc. The RO-Crate Metadata Document describes the RO-Crate, and MUST be stored in the RO-Crate Root.
+At the basic level, an Attached RO-Crate Package is a collection of files and resources represented as a Schema.org Dataset, that together form a meaningful unit for the purposes of communication, citation, distribution, preservation, etc. The RO-Crate Metadata Document describes the RO-Crate, and MUST be stored in the RO-Crate Root.

 While RO-Crate is well catered for describing a Dataset as files and relevant metadata that are contained by the RO-Crate in the sense of living within the same root directory, RO-Crates can also reference external resources which are stored or accessed separately, via absolute URIs.
 This is particularly recommended where some resources cannot be co-hosted for practical or legal reasons, or if the RO-Crate itself is primarily web-based.